 The Dirty Black Knight: CONTEMPT

-While everyone resorts to these behaviors sometimes, even in healthy relationships.
+While everyone resorts to these behaviours sometimes, even in healthy relationships.
 I mean – none of us are saints.
-If all four knights show up at the battle they are there to take you to the divorce court.
+If all four knights show up at the battle, they are there to take you to the divorce

 Good news – if both people in the relationship

 are keen to kiss the Knights goodbye (no matter how familiar and sexy they may seem) – then I’ve got you.

 PS.
 If you’ve tried many things to help your relationships that simply haven’t worked…I can help.